kgultrt/SystemShellBox/README_EN.md

 ☕ Buy me a coffee: Not required, but greatly appreciated if you'd like to support the project.
 (Donation methods not yet available)

 ## License

-This project is licensed under the **[MIT License](LICENSE.txt)**.
-You are free to use, modify, and distribute the code.
+This project is licensed under the [GNU General Public License v3.0](LICENSE.txt) (GPLv3).

+You are free to use, modify, and distribute this software, provided that:
+- You must make the source code of any distributed version (original or modified) available under the same GPLv3 license;
+- You must retain proper attribution to the original author;
+- You may not impose additional restrictions, nor use the code in any proprietary or closed-source form;
+- Any derivative work must also be licensed under GPLv3.

+Important context:
+This project was originally developed under the MIT License during its private development stage, but it was never publicly released under that license.
+As the project has not been previously published, the current and all future public releases are fully licensed under GPLv3.
+All previous commits are retroactively re-licensed under GPLv3.

+I take this licensing choice seriously to protect the project’s integrity and to prevent abuse through repackaging, commercialization, or the addition of advertisements behind paywalls.

+Please respect this license when using or distributing this project.
+Forks, modified versions, or redistributed binaries must also comply with GPLv3 and be released with full source code.

+Note on third-party code:
-The `terminal-view` and `terminal-emulator` components are sourced from [Termux](https://github.com/termux/termux-app) and are distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), which is compatible with MIT.
+This project includes components such as `terminal-view` and `terminal-emulator`, derived from the [Termux project](https://github.com/termux/termux-app), which are distributed under the Apache License 2.0.
+This license is GPLv3-compatible, and their inclusion complies with the terms of both licenses.

+I appreciate contributions from the open-source community and welcome any questions or discussions regarding licensing via GitHub Issues.

 ## Used Projects
 [ReTerminal by RohitKushvaha01 - MIT License](https://github.com/RohitKushvaha01/ReTerminal)